janelia-flyem/dvid-io/docs/hemibrain.md

 title: The Dataset
 ---

-The Hemibrain dataset, released in January 2020, was managed by DVID for most of its production.
-We are providing a replica of our production DVID system and the databases, complete save for some irrelevant data for outside use.
+The Hemibrain dataset, initially released in January 2020, was managed by DVID for most of its production.
+We can provide a replica of our production DVID system and the databases, complete save for some irrelevant data for outside use.
+Due to the large download sizes and our changing the underlying system, we suggest using [neuPrint and the variety of software libraries explained in our Hemibrain release blog entry](http://dvid.io/blog/release-v1.2) unless you need additional data or versions not present in the analysis-oriented formats.

-We are currently working on producing a complete download for Version 1.1 of the Hemibrain dataset, although the grayscale data below are unchanged.
+The following descriptions are from the original Hemibrain v1.0 release.
+Please [drop us a note](https://www.janelia.org/people/william-katz) if you would like access to the updated V1.2 DVID dataset.

 ## The grayscale image volume